jskolnicki/100-Days-of-Python/README.md

 # 100-Days-of-Python
-My progress throughout the 100 Days of Python Bootcamp on Udemy by Angela Yu
+My progress throughout the 100 Days of Python Bootcamp on Udemy -- instructor: Angela Yu

 This course is designed to provide a foundational understanding of Python.
 I realize it's easy to get away with copying and pasting solutions that the videos give so, to challenge myself, I add my own little twist to many of the coding challenges along the way.